10x-Engineers/Infinite-ISP_TuningTool/README.md

 ![](docs/assets/Tuning_Tool_Main_Menu.png)

-- To run a specific module, simply select the corresponding option from the menu.
+- To run a specific module, simply select the corresponding option from the menu using the up and down arrow buttons.
 For instance, to start the Black Level Calibration (BLC) module, choose option 1.

 - In each module, the first step is to display a main menu that outlines the specific functionalities and requirements of that module.
 The menu guides through the necessary steps and options to perform the calibration or analysis associated with the module.